NTD (Australian TV station)

 NTD is an Australian television station, licensed to and serving Darwin, Palmerston and surrounding areas.
-The station is owned and operated by Nine Entertainment, and is an owned-and-operated station of the Nine Network, under the company name Territory Television Pty.
-Ltd. Studios are located at 6 Blake Street in The Gardens, and offices located at 82 Mitchell Street in Darwin City.
+The station is owned and operated by WIN Corporation, and is a Nine Network affiliated station, under the company name Territory Television Pty.
+Ltd. Their studios are located at 6 Blake Street in The Gardens, and offices located at 82 Mitchell Street in Darwin.

 Until January 2025, the station was the only commercial television network in the Northern Territory to broadcast a full local news bulletin on weeknights.
 It has also produced local programs airing across the entire Nine Network, such as Driving Test (2018) and Catching the Chase: Barra Nationals (2018).

 History

 Origins

 In March 1968, the Postmaster General announced a bid for a commercial television station in Darwin, which was set to start during 1970.
 In the wake of the announcement, TTPL was formed, with mayor Bill Richardson as its chairman.
 A number of local businesses were its shareholders.
 Public hearings for the television licence began in March 1970, with two bids, the existing TTPL bid and the Electronics Industry-backed Territory Telecasters Pty.
 Ltd.; the former winning on 1 October 1970 and granting the NTD callsign and the VHF allocation (channel 8) a few days later.

 In the wake of the bid, TTPL began negotiations with the Postmaster General government to build a shared television transmitter, which was also set to be used by ABD-6, the ABC station.
 Construction work for the mast was conducted between November 1970 and February 1971, followed by a transmitter, pre-fabricated by AWA of Sydney, and finished in June.

 Mayoral commitments led to the resignation of Bill Richardson as TTPL chairman in December 1970.
 The post was filled by John Hickman.
 It was initially scheduled to open in June 1971, two months ahead of ABD, but due to problems with the PMG and the ABCB, the launch of the station was pushed back several times.
 After a final consensus at the insistence of Fred Yates, the station announced an 11 November 1971 launch date.
 Richardson ended up dying one week ahead of launch, never witnessing the culmination of his efforts alive.